Should you include an epigraph in your novel?

 In the Land of Mordor where the Shadows lie."

-This poem appears before each book in The Lord of the Rings trilogy by J.R.R.
-Tolkien to give context to the question, "Who is the Lord of the Rings?".
+You may recognize this as the poem that appears before each book in The Lord of the Rings trilogy by J.R.R.
+Tolkien.
+The poem itself gives context to the question "Who is the Lord of the Rings?".

 Likely the most popular purpose of any epigraph is to explore theme.
 Here are several examples to set your mind to spinning:

-I chose to include epigraphs in my upcoming fantasy series, The Books of Maveryn, for two reasons:
+This choice is completely up to you, writer.
+Simply put, epigraphs aren't often unnecessary, but they can serve many purposes and prove to be an exciting way to open your novel.
+I personally chose to include epigraphs in my upcoming fantasy series, The Books of Maveryn, for two reasons:

 For example, here's the (unedited) epigraph from the first book in the series, Lady Legacy: